-One commitment to Truth & Reconciliation is acknowledging the ancestral land and territory of Indigenous peoples in Canada.
+One commitment to Truth & Reconciliation is acknowledging the Land and Territory of Indigenous peoples in the Halton Region.

 First Nation, Métis and Inuit Education

-The Ministry of Education provides funds and support to Ontario school boards with the goal of improving the learning environment and educational outcomes for Indigenous/Aboriginal students.
+The Ministry of Education provides funds and support to Ontario school boards with the goal of improving the learning environment and educational outcomes for Indigenous students.

 With these resources the Halton District School Board is committed to:

-- Promoting awareness and appreciation for First Nations, Métis and Inuit history, culture, language and perspectives
+- Promoting awareness and understanding of First Nations, Métis and Inuit history, culture, language and perspectives

 - Fostering and promoting of Voluntary and confidential Indigenous/Aboriginal Student Self-Identification